estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

 #### Bindings

-The binding configuration for this connector includes two optional sections.
+The binding configuration includes the optional **Advanced collection settings** section.
-**Backfill from S3** allows you to backfill historical data from an S3 bucket.
-**Advanced collection settings** includes settings that may help optimize your resulting Rockset collections:
+These settings can help optimize your output Rockset collections:

 * **Clustering fields**: You can specify clustering fields for your Rockset collection's columnar index to help optimize specific query patterns.